Assessing the Atlantic Sea Scallop Social-Ecological System in the Northeast Waters of the US

 PROJECT GOALS:

-Identify the vulnerability of communities dependent on sea scallops to oceanographic changes from ocean acidification.
+Identify the risk of ocean acidification to communities dependent on sea scallops.

-Increase knowledge on the resilience of these sea scallop-dependent communities and incorporate that knowledge into vulnerability assessments.
+Increase knowledge on the resilience of these sea scallop-dependent communities to ocean acidification and incorporate that knowledge into risk assessments.

-Improve knowledge of population-level vulnerability assessment methods for species with complicated life histories.
+Improve knowledge of population-level risk assessment methods for species with complicated life histories.

-Develop projections of sea scallop vulnerability in 2100 including measurements relevant to regional management of the fishery (e.g. time to harvest and fishing zone shifts) by:
+Develop projections of sea scallop risk in 2100 including measurements relevant to regional management of the fishery.

 PROJECT TEAM: